 The development of the Durango was as innovative as the vehicle itself; and we cover that after running through the introduction and the year-by-year changes.
 We then conclude with some impressions of each generation.

-Needing a competitor in the ever-growing truck-based-SUV segment, Dodge released the first-generation 1998 Durango in 1997.
+Needing to compete in the ever-growing truck-based-SUV segment, Dodge released the 1998 Durango in 1997.
 Based on the Dakota’s platform, it was technically a midsize SUV, but sometimes Dodge referred to it as compact.

-The body-on-frame Durango could accommodate three rows of passengers (as an option) and tow up to 7,500 pounds.
-The first generation visibly shared with the successful Dakota, keeping the same front end and interior layout.
+The body-on-frame Durango could hold three rows of passengers (as an option)—seven people—and tow up to 7,500 pounds.
+It had the same front end and interior layout as the Dakota.

-The Durango came with variable ratio steering and a quicker overall gera than Dakota, to make it feel more nimble; the ride height was dropped by an inch to aid handling and entry/exit.
-Brakes were enalrged from the Dakota, partly to increase towing capacity.
+The Durango came with variable ratio steering and a quicker overall gear than Dakota, to make it feel more nimble; the ride height was dropped by an inch to aid handling and entry/exit.
+Brakes were enlarged from the Dakota, partly to increase towing capacity.

-In 1999, rear wheel drive Durangos were added to the mix, and a new base engine, the 3.9L Magnum V6 (based on the V8) became available.
-This engine had been created for the original Dodge Dakota, and was not quite as smooth or efficient as it could be.
-In addition, steering wheel-mounted audio controls and heated exterior mirrors became available and leather seats and body colored fender flares became standard equipment for the SLT Plus.
-Rear wheel drive was the base, with optional four wheel drive; and the steering gear on the 4x4 was upgraded to address reliability issues in the 1998s.
+The 1999 Durangos were no longer V8 and 4x4 only, with rear drive and the 3.9L Magnum V6 becoming standard.
+The V6 had been created for the original Dodge Dakota by modifying a V8, and was not especially smooth or efficient.
+Steering wheel-mounted audio controls and heated exterior mirrors became available and leather seats and body colored fender flares became standard on the SLT Plus.
+The steering gear on the 4x4 was upgraded to address earlier reliability issues.

-In the 2000 Durangos, the 5.2L V8 engine was replaced by the brand new 4.7L Magnum V8, which had been developed with Jeeps and trucks in mind.
-The 4.7 (called “Next Generation” when used in Jeeps) was paired with a 45RFE automatic.
-The 45RFE had five forward gears, but one was only used in kickdown acceleration; it was officially a four-speed.
-The 4.7 was a smooth engine; some missed the grunt of the old 5.2 (318), but the 4.7 was cheaper to make and easier on gasoline.
-In addition, the lineup was expanded, and now consisted of SXT, Sport, SLT, SLT Plus, and R/T.
+In the 2000 Durangos, the venerable 5.2L V8 engine was replaced by the brand new 4.7L Magnum V8, which had been developed with Jeeps and trucks in mind.
+The 4.7 (called “Next Generation” when used in Jeeps) was paired with a 45RFE automatic which had five forward gears; since one was only used in kickdown acceleration, it was officially a four-speed.
+Some missed the grunt of the old 5.2, but the smooth 4.7 was cheaper to make and easier on gasoline.

-The 2001 Durango had a redesigned interior; and the transfer case selector was added to the dash, courtesy of the electronically shifted New Venture NV233HD and NV244 transfer cases, which made their appearance this year.
-Dual zone climate control and six-speaker sound became standard on all models, and the seats were redesigned to be more comfortable.
-The V6 did not return, since the 4.7 provided more power and better economy; it had been developed largely as a replacement for the in-line 4.0 Jeep engines.
+The 2001 Durango had a redesigned interior, and the 4x4 transfer case control was moved to the dash courtesy of new, electronically shifted New Venture NV233HD and NV244 transfer cases.
+Dual zone climate control and six-speaker sound became standard on all models, and the seats were more comfortable.
+The V6 was not continued to 2001, given that the 4.7 provided better economy.

 A new rear wheel antilock brake system included electronic brake apportioning, and curtain side airbags were added to the first two rows.
 Finally, a brake-shift interlock was added in.